nitad54448/yappari-5-1/README.md

 Can be used for manual control of program, useful mostly for testing.
 Some commands are not available elsewhere.
 For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :

     smooth_active

+You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
+You can try if you don't have spurious points. the command is :

+    spline>>128

+where 128 is the number of frequency points you will get from your data, in a log scale setup.
+It might not be good to increase too much the number of points, nor to use this function on noisy data.
+This command will create new datasets for every selected dataset, so you can play around to see how it is working.
+The log scale is important for DRT and Z-hit.

 To add white noise to the selected impedance datasets in the range Z-1% to Z+1%